Infinitifall/4chv/README.md

 # 4CHV

-A 4chan viewer for a more civilized age
+A 4chan viewer for a more civilized age.
+This downloads threads to a folder and builds offline html pages for a /comfy/ browsing experience.

+- Threads and posts are assigned points and arraged based on quality*
+- Catalog view
 - Nested replies
-- High quality posts and threads on top
-- Low quality posts minimized
-- Highly minimal, no dependencies, works on Windows/Linux/BSD/OSX/anything really
+- Highly minimal and dependency free, works on all platforms

+\*quality is subjective

 ## Installation for Windows